cnu1812/Community-Library/docs/community-learn/CSS-Animations-Part1.md

-## Code Along Session: Introduction to CSS Animations
+## Code Along Session: Introduction to CSS Animations Part 1.

 ### Description of the session